ferbaco86/Random-Movie-Twitter-Bot/README.md

 # This project delivers on the following basic specifications
-- When locally executed, the program checks if his twitter handler has been mentioned and check his reply_id to see if this tweet has been already answered.
+- When locally executed, the program checks if the user twitter handler has been mentioned and checks the user's reply_id to see if this tweet has been already answered.
 - Reads the tweet text and run the helper and genres method to check if there is mention to any valid movie genres, contained in The Movie Database.
 - If the tweet text contained a valid genre, the bot searches the Movie Database for a random page of the requested genre and selects a random movie from the page.
 - The bot then gets the title and the id of the selected movie.